 Our innovative programs blend technology with the expertise of local professionals, who volunteer to visit schools to inspire and prepare young people from Kindergarten through 12th Grade to succeed in a global economy.

 JAGHR is a 501(c)3 not-for-profit charitable organization.
 95% of contributions stay right here in Hampton Roads.

 Frank is a 30 year Navy veteran and a 1985 graduate of Virginia Tech.
 Frank has extensive practical development experience from around the globe in places such as Afghanistan, Africa, and Central America.
 Frank has been active with local and state education officials in addressing the unique challenges faced by military students across the Commonwealth.

 757.455.9501 | firstname.lastname@example.org

 Aaron is a returned US Peace Corps Volunteer, who served in Ethiopia (2012-2014).
 Originally from Texas, he has come to Hampton Roads to start a family and continue a career dedicated to service and positive sustainable development.
 Working with Junior Achievement is a natural extension of Aaron’s interest in social enterprise, which he developed while attaining a Master’s in International Human Rights at the University of Denver.
 He looks forward to helping instill crucial skills to help area youth build toward financial literacy.

-Caroline Myatt, Special Events Manager
+Caroline Myatt, Senior Development Manager